Protect | Acquisitions | Branford River Project | Property Management | Tract Stewards | Work Parties

 Biological Monitoring provides an ongoing evaluation of the status of the ecological communities that are protected within the tract.
 This involves characterizing these communities (identifying the species of plants, trees, birds or animals that are present, and their distribution) and identifying any threats to the maintenance of the ‘natural state’ of the tract.
 Exactly what the ‘natural state’ is may vary from one tract to another, depending on the nature of the tract (i.e., salt marsh or forest), on whether the donor has specified that the tract be maintained for some specific use, such as agriculture or recreation, or if the management plan for a tract includes managing parts of the tract to maintain the presence of early succession-type habitats like fields or coverts.

-Tract and Trail Maintenance is much of the on-going work of the Tract Steward, including periodic cleanup of litter and pruning and otherwise maintaining any trails that are on the tract.
+Preserve and Trail Maintenance is much of the on-going work of the Preserve Stewards, including periodic cleanup of litter and pruning and otherwise maintaining any trails that are on the tract.
 Property located adjacent to frequently traveled roads or with trails that are used intensively may require frequent cleanup, perhaps as often as every two or three weeks.
 Minor trail maintenance (pruning, removal of protruding roots, etc.) should be done on an “as needed” basis, as determined in the spring and early fall.
 Trails should be wide enough so that people can walk them without being brushed by branches or foliage and the trail ahead is obvious.
-Any trail building or reconstruction and any vegetation control should be as specified in the management plan.
+Any work beyond simple maintenance, like cutting of new trails or herbicide application, should be in accordance with the property’s management plan and after approval by the Property Management Committee